berlius/DeepLearningDockerfile/README.md

 This will build a Docker image named `Microsoft-malmo`.

 ## Running the Docker image as a Container
 Once we've built the image, we have all the frameworks we need installed in it.
-We can now spin up one or more containers using this image, and you should be ready to [go deeper](http://imgur.com/gallery/BvuWRxq)

 **CPU Version**
 ```bash